Litetoken/Litetokens/README.md

 and *get* some quantity of some other asset in return.
 No distinction is drawn between a ‘buy order’ and a ‘sell order’.
 The assets being given are escrowed away immediately upon the order being parsed.
-That is, if someone wants to give 1 XBJ for 2 WDC, then as soon as he publishes that order, his balance of XBJ is reduced by one.
+That is, if someone wants to give 1 DLA for 2 LTC, then as soon as he publishes that order, his balance of DLA is reduced by one.

 When an order is seen in the blockchain, the protocol attempts to match it, deterministically, with another open order previously seen.
 Two matched orders are called a ‘order match’.
-If either of a order match’s constituent orders involve Worldcoin, then the order match is assigned the status ‘pending’ until the necessary WDCPay transaction is published.
+If either of a order match’s constituent orders involve Litecoin, then the order match is assigned the status ‘pending’ until the necessary LTCPay transaction is published.
 Otherwise, the trade is completed immediately, with the protocol itself assigning the participating addresses their new balances.

 All orders are *limit orders*: an asking price is specified in the ratio of how much of one would like to get and give; an order is matched to the open order with the best price below the limit, and the order match is made at *that* price.
-That is, if there is one open order to sell at .11 XBJ/ASST, another at .12 XBJ/ASST, and another at .145 XBJ/WDC, then a new order to buy at .14 XBJ/ASST will be matched to the first sell order first, and the XBJ and WDC will be traded at a price of .11 XBJ/ASST, and then if any are left, they’ll be sold at .12 XBJ/ASST.
+That is, if there is one open order to sell at .11 DLA/ASST, another at .12 DLA/ASST, and another at .145 DLA/LTC, then a new order to buy at .14 DLA/ASST will be matched to the first sell order first, and the DLA and LTC will be traded at a price of .11 DLA/ASST, and then if any are left, they’ll be sold at .12 DLA/ASST.
 If two existing orders have the same price, then the one made earlier will match first.

 All orders allow for partial execution; there are no all‐or‐none orders.
-If, in the previous example, the party buying the worldcoins wanted to buy more than the first sell offer had available, then the rest of the buy order would be filled by the latter existing order.
+If, in the previous example, the party buying the litecoins wanted to buy more than the first sell offer had available, then the rest of the buy order would be filled by the latter existing order.
 After all possible order matches are made, the current (buy) order is listed as an open order itself.
 If there exist multiple